misterpotts/fabricate/README.md

 ## Version 0.2.0
 - Crafting now considers and decrements quantities from owned items in an actor's inventory when crafting and consuming components

-## Version 0.1.0
-- Support for the D&D 5E Game System in foundry
-- Crafting can now be performed from a recipe in an actor's inventory - just open the item sheet, go to the Recipe tab and click 'Craft'

 If you'd like to be involved I'd love to have some help!
 I'm always happy to talk to you about how people can contribute.